 Centralising these tools makes it easier to track and manage your employee expenses.
 The software gives you increased visibility and data to improve the accuracy of your expense reporting so that you don’t lose out on when it comes to tax.

 Plus, Factorial Cards go that one step further.
 These are corporate expense cards that your employees can use to manage their expenses and benefits.
-Each payment they make with the card will automatically record in the app, so the administrator can approve or reject the request instantly.
+Each payment made with the card is automatically recorded in the app.
+This allows the administrator to approve or reject the request instantly.

 Scale Rate Payments in Ireland

 Employee benefits in Ireland are usually subject to income tax, including benefits-in-kind.
-These refer to benefits with monetary value even though they cannot be converted to money (ie. access to a company car, accommodation, etc.).
+These benefits have monetary value even though they cannot be converted to cash.
+Examples include access to a company car or accommodation.

 Remote work or teleworking most often implies using a computer to work from home.
 This as well as other relater computer equipment are not considered benefits-in-kind as long as they are primarily used for business purposes.